riggi89/adguard-docker/README.md

 ## Requirements

-- Testet with Synology DS723+ and DSM 7.2
+- Testet with Synology DS723+ with DSM 7.2 and Fritzbox 6591 Cable
 - Docker installed via Synology Container Manager
 - OPNsense firewall (if applicable, for additional network configuration)
-- Fritzbox 6591 Cable (if applicable, for internet access)

 ## Features